Battle of Bladensburg

-The Battle of Bladensburg, also known as the Bladensburg Races, took place during the Chesapeake Campaign, part of the War of 1812, on 24 August 1814, at Bladensburg, Maryland, 8.6 mi northeast of Washington, D.C.
-The battle has been described as "the greatest disgrace ever dealt to American arms,", rather than a British tactical masterpiece.
+The Battle of Bladensburg, also known as the Bladensburg Races, took place on August 24, 1814, during the Chesapeake campaign of the War of 1812 at Bladensburg, Maryland.
+It has been described as "the greatest disgrace ever dealt to American arms".
 A British force of army regulars and Royal Marines routed a combined U.S. force of Regular Army and state militia troops.
-The American defeat resulted in the capture and burning of the national capital of Washington, D.C., the only time that the city has fallen to a foreign invader.
+The American defeat resulted in the British capture and burning of the national capital of Washington, the only time that the city has fallen to a foreign invader.

 Background

 British plans

 For the first two years of the War of 1812 (1812–1815), the British had been preoccupied with the war against Napoleon and his French Empire (France) in Europe.
-However, warships of the Royal Navy led by Rear Admiral George Cockburn, second in command of the North American Station, controlled Chesapeake Bay from early 1813 onwards and had captured large numbers of U.S. trading vessels.
+However, warships of the Royal Navy led by Rear Admiral George Cockburn, second in command of the North American Station, controlled the Chesapeake Bay from early 1813 onwards and had captured large numbers of U.S. trading vessels.
 They occupied Tangier Island off the coast of Virginia, establishing Fort Albion as an anchorage and staging area.
 As many as 1,200 British soldiers would be stationed there.

 Raiding parties had destroyed foundries and batteries and sacked several small towns, but lack of troops restricted Cockburn to mounting small-scale raids, the largest of which was the Battle of Craney Island, in the Hampton Roads harbor near Norfolk, Virginia, which involved 2,000 men of the British Army and the Royal Marines.
-Although Cockburn withdrew from Chesapeake Bay late in 1813, his sailors had taken soundings and even placed buoys to mark channels and sandbars, in preparation for a renewed campaign in 1814.
+Although Cockburn withdrew from the Chesapeake Bay late in 1813, his sailors had taken soundings and even placed buoys to mark channels and sandbars, in preparation for a renewed campaign in 1814.